What Does Ah Mean on a Battery

 Generally yes.
 But it goes together with voltage.
 Let me explain.

-Your wires will be less thick which will save you a significant amount of money.
+Your wires will be less thick, saving you a lot of money.

 It depends on the chemistry of the battery.
 For lead acid this will be 2.5 hours.
 Because the c-rate is 0.2C and you can only discharge a lead-acid battery to 50% to not damage the battery.
 The formula: 100Ah*0.2C= 20Amps for 5 hours.
 Because it’s only half, it’s 20Amps for 2.5hours, or 10 amps for 5 hours, and so on.